-After all of the master components are ready, your cluster will create the configured number of worker nodes in your SysEleven Stack tenant.
+After all the control plane components are ready, your cluster will create the configured number of worker nodes in your SysEleven Stack tenant.
 Fully created nodes will be marked with a green dot, pending ones with a yellow circle.
 You can then download the kubeconfig by clicking the button

 Download Config to be able to use

-kubectl with your cluster or use the provided Web Terminal.
+kubectl with your cluster.
 After all nodes are created you can use

 kubectl to view and check the status of the created nodes:

 NAME STATUS ROLES AGE VERSION